-- Grow recognition for the value of all ecosystems: Expand beyond forestry to include grasslands and wetlands, which play vital roles for local and global environments.
-We should protect the existence of wetlands, grassland, and not blindly plant trees over wetlands and natural grasslands. - View issues in a holistic manner: Treat the climate and biodiversity crisis as twin crises that affect each other and interact to create complex problems and understand the self-feedback loop between the two crises. - Advocate for restoring natural levels of biodiversity: Support projects that restore a healthy diversity of native species in any location that should naturally support trees.
-Monocultures not only capture less carbon but also don't support biodiversity and can even harm nearby ecosystems. - Encourage a forestry credit industry: Help generate credibility from carbon credits from projects such as forest conservation, reforestation, and agroforestry, which are some of the most common types of nature-based solutions in the carbon market. - Encourage government policies and funding for NBS: Governments can be encouraged to recognize and promote the value of NBS by implementing policies that support the protection and restoration of natural habitats, including forests.
-This can include providing funding and incentives for companies and individuals who engage in sustainable forestry practices, as well as implementing regulations that limit deforestation and promote reforestation efforts.
-Governments can also incorporate NBS into their climate change strategies, highlighting the role that natural solutions can play in mitigating and adapting to the impacts of climate change.
+- 1. Grow recognition for the value of all ecosystems.
+Expand beyond forestry to include grasslands and wetlands, which play vital roles for local and global environments.
+We should protect the existence of wetlands, grassland, and not blindly plant trees over wetlands and natural grasslands. - 2.
+View issues in a holistic manner.
+Treat the climate and biodiversity crisis as twin crises that affect each other and interact to create complex problems and understand the self-feedback loop between the two crises. - 3.
+Advocate for restoring natural levels of biodiversity.
+Support projects that restore a healthy diversity of native species in any location that should naturally support trees.
+Monocultures not only capture less carbon but also don't support biodiversity and can even harm nearby ecosystems (ETHzürich, Crowther Lab). - 4.
+Encourage a forestry credit industry.
+Help generate credibility from carbon credits from projects such as forest conservation, reforestation, and agroforestry, which are some of the most common types of nature-based solutions in the carbon market.